Michael-Free/CreateADUsers/README.md

 You can open this file using a spreadsheet program or other tool to view and manipulate the data.

 ### addusers.ps1
-This PowerShell script automates the creation of Active Directory (AD) user accounts from a CSV file.
-It ensures the script is executed with administrative privileges and on a Windows Server system before proceeding.
-The script validates the provided domain name and CSV file, then imports user data to create AD accounts with the specified attributes.
+This script imports a list of user account details from a CSV file and creates corresponding Active Directory user accounts.
+It validates prerequisites, including administrative privileges, operating system type, and input data formats, before attempting to create accounts.
+Accounts are created with attributes such as display name, email address, department, and more.

 #### Dependencies